 Calling All Foodies! 🍲🍡🍥🦑

 The number of dishes on offer when going for a night-time stroll through these illuminated markets is mental!
 Tourists are in for a real treat when trying dishes from each stall, whether that is traditional dishes that are adored by the locals or unique family recipes that you won’t find anywhere else.
-The food on offer here is cheap, hearty and delicious; Seoul street food is a must-try on any visit to the capital of South Korea.
+The food on offer here is cheap, hearty and delicious.
+If you're planning a trip to South Korea, street food is a must-try on any visit to Seoul or the rest of the country.

 Gimbap - Gimbap is available to try more or less everywhere in South Korea.
 A national beloved favourite dish.
 Packed onto street carts, often accompanied by tteokbokki, gimbap begins with a sheet of seaweed that’s filled with rice, a few pickled vegetables and a slice of egg.